-1. Which African countries are best for safari with kids?
+Which African countries are best for a safari with kids?

 In Namibia, we could join several safari rides with a guide, but there were also other places that wouldn’t take kids under 6 years.
 Some others would allow young kids on safari rides, but would warn you from the start that they would not stop anywhere near the ‘cats’ (lions, leopards, cheetahs) with such young kids in an open vehicle.

-If you are thinking of taking a longer safari trip with nothing but animal viewing for a few days in a row, you better check with the organising company what their policy is in regards to kids age.
+If you are thinking of taking a longer safari trip with nothing but animal viewing for a few days in a row, you better check with the organizing company what their policy is in regard to kids’ ages.
 For Kenya or Tanzania safari trips, I think usually kids have to be at least 6 years old.

 I wouldn’t advise long safari trips with kids younger than 6.
 Here is a breakdown per age of what I think is best when considering safari with young kids.

 - 2-3 year old kids: Half-day game drives, self-drive safari and wildlife viewing at waterholes.
-You can do this for several days, but don’t take a 2 year old on a 3-day safari experience with nothing else on the programme than wildlife viewing.
+You can do this for several days, but don’t take a 2-year-old on a 3-day safari experience with nothing else on the program than wildlife viewing.

-- 4-5 year old kids: Half day to full day safari drives, either with your own vehicle or on guided safari tours.
-I would advice against a long safari trip with nothing else than wildlife viewing at this age.
+- 4-5 year old kids: Half-day to full-day safari drives, either with your own vehicle or on guided safari tours.
+I would advise against a long safari trip with nothing else than wildlife viewing at this age.

-As everything, if done with caution, safari is perfectly safe with kids.
+As with everything, if done with caution, safari is perfectly safe with kids.